Sue9104/web-manual/getting-started.md

 ### Scenarios that trigger iteration

-- **negative feedback**: guest submit suggestions to optimize translation, and master accepted and revive the translation.
+- **guest suggestion**: guest submit suggestions to optimize translation, and master accepted and revive the translation.

 ![](/assets/step5_submit_suggestion.png)